evanwu583/Used_car_price_predict/README.md

 # Used_car_price_predict
-Predicting popular used car sale price
+Predicting popular used car sale price on Craigslist